saurabh0719/object-tracker/README.md

 <span id="guide"></span>
 ## Guide

+The `ObjectTracker` class implements `__setattr__` and tracks change history.
+Any object that needs to be tracked must inherit `ObjectTracker`.

-The Object Tracker uses an `underscore _` before method and attribute names, to prevent being overriden.
+The tracker uses an `underscore _` before method and attribute names, to prevent being overriden/overlapping with subclass methods.

 [Go back to the table of contents](#contents)